Boards, Commissions, & Committees

 Meetings: Third Monday of each month at 3:30 p.m.

-Meetings: First and third Monday of each month at 7:00 p.m.
+Meetings: First and third Mondays of each month at 7:00 p.m.

 The Traffic Commission a) reviews and considers public input, traffic surveys, and recommendations and opinions from the Traffic Engineer’s office, Orange Police Department and the Orange Unified School District; b) reviews all requests for speed limit increases or decreases and traffic control signals, and makes recommendations to the Council; c) initiates special studies on any unsafe or malfunctioning traffic conditions and recommends solutions to such conditions to the City Council; d) assists the staff, Planning Commission, and City Council in short and long range transportation planning within the City, including the review of streets and highways master planning and designation of truck routes; e) reviews and answers all complaints concerning traffic safety conditions; and f) performs such other functions as the City Council may request from time to time.